 Progressive offers auto, home, and business insurance.
 The company’s innovative ‘Name Your Price’ tool allows you to customize your monthly insurance and returns coverage costs.

-Progressive also offers lease payment and a deductible savings bank.
+Progressive also offers lease payments and a deductible savings bank.
 It enables you to save with continuous insurance, online quotes, and paperless policy administration.

 Minimum coverage requirements for auto insurance in New Jersey